patryk-ku/sasayaki/README.md

 # bideo-toransureta

-A CLI tool for automating video transcription and translation using AI.
+A small CLI tool for automating video transcription and translation using AI.
 Written in Go, it uses faster-whisper for transcription and Google Gemini for translation.
 Just enter the video link or file path to get translated subtitles in .srt format.

 ## Requirements